 Each of the Departments in the Faculty of Science is committed to providing the best possible information and guidance to students for their academic programs.
 We strongly encourage students enrolling in Year 1 Health Sciences program to take advantage of individual counselling and information sessions held each year from May through July during the Faculty of Science Headstart program.

 Continuing students in Health Sciences programs seeking course and program advice should contact the program's Academic Advisor, Dr. Vivienne Vance firstname.lastname@example.org.
-Advising is available over the fall and winter terms on Monday afternoons between 2-4 pm (open office hours - no appointment necessary) and Wednesday mornings from 10-12 (by appointment).
+Advising is available over the summer months on Wednesday mornings from 10-12 (by appointment).
 To book an appointment with Dr. Vance, please contact Linda Bennett (admin assistant) at email@example.com or 519-884-0710 x4501.

 All students are strongly encouraged to use the Honour BSc Health Sciences Program document (links below) to track your progress through each year of the Health Sciences program and ensure that you are meeting all of the program requirements for graduation.
 Please ensure that you have completed this document fully and bring with you to your advising appointment.

 Note that students admitted to Health Sciences in 2014 or later must follow the 2014-15 Program Checklist .
 Students admitted prior to 2014 have the option to graduate under the requirements that were in place when they were admitted to the program, as outlined in the 2011-12 Program Checklist OR to adopt the revised program requirements, provided that they follow the updated requirements in their entirety.